brycewray/hugo-site/content/posts/2026/09/eight-years-done/index.md

 Any hardy souls who might still find usefulness in my existing posts can rest assured that the site itself will continue online for as long as I have the marbles to keep it there.
 On that note, please be aware that, some time ago, I quit worrying about trying to fix every little bit of past content, especially when it came to technical details that had changed over the years --- I decided that the posts' dates made it clear enough that, ahem, *this crap is from the past*.

 Working on the site certainly has been a source of personal joy throughout these eight years.
-Like its creator, the site never was great, attractive, nor smart; but I still was proud to stand behind it.
+Like its creator, the site never was great, attractive, or smart; but I still was proud to stand behind it.

 Thank you for whatever time you spent here. *Au revoir*.